Pritzker Breaks Campaign Finance Record, Annoys Illinois With $80 Million Of Ads

 There's a new record in campaign finance.

-Campaign finance records show Pritzker has spent about $80 million on digital and TV advertising so far, that have ranged in topics from casting Republican incumbent Gov. Bruce Rauner as a failed governor to declaring his love of puppies.
+Campaign finance records show Pritzker has spent about $80 million on digital and TV advertising so far, ranging from casting Republican incumbent Gov. Bruce Rauner as a failed governor to declaring his love of puppies.

-While Pritzker has enjoyed the luxury of a double-digit lead over Rauner in recent polls, his ads show no sign of slowing down — despite how viewers may be getting tired of seeing them, and making those feelings known on social media.
+While Pritzker has enjoyed the luxury of a double-digit lead over Rauner in recent polls, his ads show no sign of slowing down — despite how tired viewers are getting of seeing them and making those feelings known on social media.
 Here are just some examples:

 @Riffs33 - "The average human being is exposed to 4000+ ads a day and JB Pritzker appears in all of them"